-Meals are prepared and served by the Lakeside Catering Services.
-Lakeside is capable of accommodating a variety of special dietary needs (allergies, lactose intolerance, gluten intolerance, vegetarian etc.).
+Meals are prepared and served by the GB Catering Services.
+GB is capable of accommodating for a variety of special dietary needs (allergies, lactose intolerance, gluten intolerance, vegetarian etc.) if they are communicated to the Outdoor Centre prior to arrival.